Daniel Scott Tysdal

 Daniel Scott Tysdal (born May 26, 1978) is a Canadian poet and film director whose work approaches the lyric mode with an experimental spirit.
 In June 2007, Tysdal received the ReLit Award for Poetry.

 Tysdal was born in Moose Jaw, Saskatchewan, and was raised on a farm.
-He received a B.A.
-(Hons.) from the University of Regina (Saskatchewan) in 2003, an M.A.
-(English) from Acadia University (Nova Scotia) in 2006, and an M.A.
-(English in the Field of Creative Writing) from The University of Toronto in 2008.
-He currently lives in Toronto, Ontario, Canada and is a lecturer in creative writing at The University of Toronto Scarborough.
+He received a Bachelor of Arts Honor from the University of Regina in 2003, a Master of Arts in English from Acadia University in 2006, and a Master of Arts in Creative Writing from The University of Toronto in 2008.
+He currently lives in Toronto and is a lecturer in creative writing at The University of Toronto Scarborough.